Haydeux/EXFLAME/EXFLAME/Canopy_Control/Ethernet_Communication/README.md

 # Setup
-To ensure it is possible to connect to the Mduino, connect both the control box and the computer to an unmanaged switch.
+To ensure it is possible to connect to the Mduino, connect both the control box and the computer to an unmanaged switch, using an ethernet cable.
 Enter the network settings in the computer and configure the switch connection to set a static IP address, as per the images below.
 The identity and security are not important, so long as the MAC address of the computer is not `DE:AD:BE:EF:FE:ED`.
 If it is, change it to any unique identifier of the form `XX:XX:XX:XX:XX:XX`, where `X` is replaced with any of `0-9` and `A-F`.

 The IPv4 must be set to manual, as the unmanaged switch can not automatically assign it.
 Set the address to be of the form `192.168.1.XXX`, where `XXX` is any number from `2-255` apart from `102`.
 Set the netmask to be `255.255.255.0`, the gateway as `192.168.1.1`, and the DNS as `192.168.1.1`.
 ![Set IPv4 method to manual, with the IP: 192.168.1.52, the netmask: 255.255.255.0, the gateway: 192.168.1.1, and the DNS: 192.168.1.1](ipv4_settings.png?raw=true)